Sanctions Policy

 2. Purpose and scope

-• Provide clear guidance to anyone working with or for EEW Design on what is expected of them.
+• provide clear guidance to anyone working with or for EEW Design; and

 3. Legal and regulatory framework

-• UK sanctions regimes administered and enforced by HM Treasury and the Office of Financial Sanctions Implementation (OFSI).
+• UK sanctions regimes administered and enforced by HM Treasury and the Office of Financial Sanctions Implementation;

-• Relevant United Nations sanctions adopted into UK law.
+• relevant United Nations sanctions adopted into UK law; and

 4. Restricted countries, parties and activities